Fast Transients from Magnetic Disks Around Non-Spinning Collapsar Black Holes: Diverse outflows

 with $ g $ being the metric determinant, $ T^{r}_{t} $ denotes the radial energy flux density component of the mixed stress-energy tensor, $ u^\mu $ is the four-velocity such that $ \rho u^r $ represents the radial mass flux density, and the integration is done over the BH horizon.
 As discussed in \S\ref{sec:setup}, the magnetic disk remains in a MAD state throughout.
 Thus, for a rapidly spinning BH which drives BZ jets, the launching efficiency is governed by Eq.~\eqref{eq:mad}, while for a low spin, the efficiency is dominated by disk outflows, as we show in Figure~\ref{fig:EfficiencyvSpin}.
 The decomposition of the disk outflow’s launching efficiency in model $ \alpha0\omega\sigma HR $, based on plasma magnetization (blue lines), indicates that the emission is magnetically driven, governed by a dynamically important magnetic field with $ \sigma \gtrsim 0.1 $ (dotted lines).
 The mechanisms driving these outflows are discussed in \S\ref{sec:bp}.

-Panel (b) shows the mass accretion rate, $ \dot{M} $, onto the BH across different models, demonstrating that the strong outflows, produced by higher spin BHs, slightly suppress accretion. $a0\omega\sigma HR$ exhibits a sharper decrease in accretion at $ t \gtrsim 0.5\,\s $ due to this feedback mechanism.
-Panel (c) depicts the radial power at the horizon [Eq.~\eqref{eq:power}], indicating total outflow energies of $ E \sim 10^{51}-10^{52}\,\erg $.
+Panel (b) of Figure 2 shows the mass accretion rate, $ \dot{M} $, onto the BH across different models, demonstrating that the strong outflows, produced by higher spin BHs, slightly suppress accretion. $a0\omega\sigma HR$ exhibits a sharper decrease in accretion at $ t \gtrsim 0.5\,\s $ due to this feedback mechanism.
+Panel (c) of Figure 2 depicts the radial power at the horizon [Eq.~\eqref{eq:power}], indicating total outflow energies of $ E \sim 10^{51}-10^{52}\,\erg $.

-Figure~\ref{fig:EfficiencyvSpin} compares the empirical expression for the spin efficiency of BZ jets in Eq.~\eqref{eq:eta_a} (blue curve) with the time-averaged launching efficiency of various outflows in our simulations (dots).
-For each spin, the maximum power is achieved in simulations with both strong magnetic fields and fast rotation (black and khaki dots).
+Figure~\ref{fig:EfficiencyvSpin} compares the empirical expression for the spin efficiency of BZ jets in Eq.~\eqref{eq:eta_a} (blue curve) with the time-averaged launching efficiency of various outflows in our simulations.
+For each spin, the maximum power is achieved in simulations with both strong magnetic fields and fast rotation (red dots and black X).
 The empirical equation is consistent with the numerical values of simulations with $ a \gtrsim 0.3 $, implying that the BZ mechanism dominates the outflows.
 Simulations of magnetic disks with $a\lesssim 0.3$ exhibit outflows with considerably higher efficiency than the prediction by the blue curve.
 This indicates that an additional ejection mechanism is at play, driven by the accretion disk.
 For example, when $ a = 0 $, the efficiency $ \eta \approx 3\% $ is equivalent to BZ outflows from a BH with spin $ a_{\rm crit} \approx 0.25 $ (corresponds to $ \eta(a) \approx 3\% $).
 This suggests that outflows from BHs with $ a \lesssim 0.25 $ are dominated by non-BZ outflows, consistent with \citet{McKinney2012,Narayan2012,Tchekhovskoy2012}.
-Simulations without rotation (turquoise) prevent disk formation, leading to brief, jittering jet launches due to the accumulation of flux on the BH.
-When magnetic flux is absent (red), the resulting hydrodynamic outflows are weaker by orders of magnitude compared to the magnetically driven outflows.
+Simulations without rotation (turquoise diamonds) prevent disk formation, leading to brief, jittering jet launches due to the accumulation of flux on the BH.
+When magnetic flux is absent (green square), the resulting hydrodynamic outflows are weaker by orders of magnitude compared to the magnetically driven outflows.